Labrador is an all-in-one tool for electronics students, makers and hobbyists.

 During this time, it was featured in several online publications, including Make:

 There have also been two reviews so far.

 The first is from Graham Morrison of HackSpace Magazine, the Raspberry Pi Foundation’s official magazine for makers (PDF).

-The second is from Scott from Arduino Basics, an Aussie-based YouTube channel that received an early engineering prototype.
+The second is from Scott of Arduino Basics, an Aussie-based YouTube channel that received an early engineering prototype.

 The development of Labrador took more than 2.5 years to complete, and most of this effort was put towards the software interface.

-Everything was been designed from the ground up to be simple to use for beginners, while avoiding the stripping out of features that more experienced engineers could take use of.
+Everything was been designed from the ground up to be simple to use for beginners, while retaining features that more experienced engineers could take use of.

 Design decisions like this make Labrador suitable for makers and engineers of all skill levels.